lakshmimurali/React-redux-todo/README.md

 # Have to write a factorty reducer, action creator that produces reducer, action creator based on the need.

 # Persist Changes.
+Done :)

-# Adding Abbreviations as Notes
+# Adding Abbreviations as Notes # Done

-# Need to fine tune the logging part
+# Need to fine tune the login part